 When it comes to fertility and nutrition, this type of K vitamin is gaining more and more interest from couples who are looking to overcome fertility issues and start their family.

-While there are several vitamins and natural approaches to boosting fertility, vitamin K and K2 are one of the many nutrient options found to help aid in the process.
+While there are several vitamins and natural approaches to boosting fertility, vitamin K and K2 may be one of the many nutrient options that can aid in the process.